emmawalshdev/The-Book-bar/testing.md

             - if a user has not added any reviews yet, a placeholder image and some text is displayed.

 6. I want to be able to upload a book to the website so that I and others can then review it.
-    - The Add a Book navlink is clearly visible on navbar.
+    - The Add a Book navlink is clearly visible on the navbar.
     - The user can enter the following information on a book:
         - Book title
         - Author